} else { }

 Key Points

-• Ulcerative Colitis will only affect the large bowel and definitive diagnosis is made from colonoscopy with biopsy
+• Ulcerative Colitis only affects the large bowel and definitive diagnosis is made from colonoscopy with biopsy

 • Medical management of acute flares involves sequential escalation of treatment, from corticosteroids and immunosuppressors to biological therapies